About Susan Deas

 MMus, BMus, BA, AMusA, MMTA

 Susan Deas is a professional musician, lecturer and teacher.
-She has been performing as a professional pianist for over twenty years at various venues in Sydney and Newcastle, including hotels, clubs, restaurants, reception centres, churches and retirement villages.
+She has been performing as a professional pianist for over thirty years at various venues in Sydney and Newcastle, including hotels, clubs, restaurants, reception centres, churches and retirement villages.
 She has performed in orchestras, brass bands, concert bands, choirs, jazz bands, rock bands, and a Renaissance ensemble.
 Susan has also directed and conducted several performance groups, and arranged music for many groups and special occasions.

 She also assists other piano teachers in teaching improvisation and playing by ear, having given several lectures and workshops at conferences and various venues in Sydney, and giving individual lessons to other piano teachers.